LordManta/SugarCubesJS/README.md

 Instructions Basics:
 --------------------

-In SugarCubesJS, programs are executed in reactive machine which can be seen as an interpretor of reactive instructions.
-A reactive machine provides the notion of logical time.
-It is responsible to split the execution of the system in a sequence of instant (instants are also called reactions).
-A reactive machine can be instantiated using the `SC.machine()` call.
+In *SugarCubesJS*, programs are executed in a reactive machine which can be seen as an interpretor of reactive instructions.

-Reactive programs manipulate reactive events, which are global data.
-At each instant, every events used by the reactive system are exclusively *present* or *absent*.
-Presence or absence of an event cannot evolve during the very same instant.
-For example, if an event is present at some point during an instant so it must be during the whole instant.
-So no parallel component during the very same instant can see the event present while other components of the reactive system would see it absent.
-An event can only be seen absent at the end of the current instant (when no one else can emit it), so reaction to the absence can only take place at the next instant.

-At each instant:
- - events can be present at the beginning of the instant, if emitted by the execution environment of the system (the event is then an input of the reactive system).
- - if not an input, an event is first seen as in *unknown* state at the beginning of an instant.
-If it is generated by a reactive program, it becomes *present*.
-And all parallel components of the reactive system will see it as present.
-Every component seeing it in the *unknown* state cannot progress and so when the event is generated those components are notified that finally this event is present.
-This enforce coherence and determinism.
- - as event cannot be generated as absent, absence of an event is only decided at the end of the current instant, when nobody can generate it.
-So by the end of the instant an event still in *unknown* state will be decided as present.
-Every parallel components interested by that event will be notified of that absence, but can only react at the next instant.

-After this end of instant no events in *unknown* state can remain.

-Reactive events are declared using the `SC.evt()` call.

-Reactive programs are built as tree structure using nested calls of methods instantiating various reactive instruction :
+Reactive programs manipulate reactive events.
+They are built as tree structure using nested calls of methods instantiating various reactive instruction :

 * `SC.nothing()` : is an instruction which does nothing and immediately terminates (during the very same instant where it starts).
 * `SC.generate()` is an instruction which takes at least one parameter which is a SuagarCubes event.
 The instruction makes the event present at the very instant it is executed.
 The instruction terminates immediately like the `SC.nothing` instruction do.
 It can also get an optional parameter which is a value added to a list of values associated to the event when it is generated.
 List of values associated to an event is cleared at the very beginning of each instant.